I know you. I know you very well.

 Once you break your addiction, you can own and use a hair straightener but only to enhance what you love about yourself and your hair.
 Remember–it doesn’t control you.
 You control it.
 Quite literally.

 What’s your story?
-Which hair styling equipment has got you in it’s control?
+Which hair styling equipment has got you under its control?
 Tell us in the comments’ section.